mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### `ignore_external_masters`

 Boolean, default: OFF.
+Deprecated.
 Ignore any servers that are not monitored by this monitor but are a part of the replication topology.

 An external server is a server not monitored by this monitor.
 If a server is replicating from an external server, it typically gains the *Slave of External